avidalh/udacity-fsnd-p3/README.md

 It's a web application based on Flask, SQLAlchemy and (of course) Python.

 The application is oriented to create, store, manage and show a **cars** item catalog.
 Log in is permitted using oauth and facebook/google+ authentication.
 When logged in the applications permits create, modify and delete items and categories.

+When logged in new categories and items can be created, modified and deleted if the user logged in is the owner of that categories/items.

 In order to reach an "Exceeds Specs" the following aspects are covered:

 - API Endpoints.
 The app provides an XML endpoint for categories, items by category and individual items.